smokinjoe/hacker-zmags/README.md

 `getArticles` - Fetches array of ids that represent the top articles on Hacker News.
 The array was reduced to ten random article ids that were each then passed to,

-`getArticleDetail` - As each set of details comes back as a response, the data is saved into my Redux store as well as passed to,
+`getArticleDetail` - As each set of details comes back as a response, the data is saved into the Redux store as well as passed to,

 `getAuthorDetail` - Here, one final API endpoint is sent a request.
 The response is then saved to the Redux store.